Cythan-Project/Cythan-old-cli-python/README.md

 # Cythan
  A nice computer machine.
-You can acces the wiki (here)[https://github.com/Discursif/Cythan/wiki]
+You can acces the wiki [here](https://github.com/Discursif/Cythan/wiki)

+VErsion 1.0-beta